-Wellbeing is one of Presidents Adrian James' strategic priorities:
+Wellbeing was one of Dr Adrian James' strategic priorities when he was President:

 “We will campaign to improve the lives of people of all ages with mental illness by calling for fair funding for the continued expansion in access to mental health services, supported by a strong and resilient mental health workforce, underpinned by high-quality research.”

 The Wellbeing Committee meets four times per year and is chaired by Dr Mihaela Bucur, Associate Registrar for Wellbeing and Retention.
 It includes representation from the College's President, Dean, Registrar, Director of Professional Standards and the Head of Training and Workforce.

 The Committee is also represented by the Specialist Advisors for the Psychiatrists' Support Service (PSS) and Coaching and Mentoring Network.
 There are representatives from the Psychiatric Trainees’ Committee (PTC) and Specialty Doctors' (SAS) Committee, the Wellbeing Champion lead, and several other College special interest groups.

 The Wellbeing Committee is in the process of compiling a new position statement drawing on the previous version from 2018.
 In light of the workforce's challenges during the COVID-19 pandemic, the committee decided to compile a position statement that reflects and defines the current challenges for psychiatrists, taking into account previous systemic factors that affected workforce wellbeing too.

 The position statement aims to make impactful recommendations that focus on effective workforce wellbeing strategies as a fundamental aspect that supports safe clinical practice and a sustainable workforce.